MikeGatta20/MikeGatta20/README.md

 ### Hi there 👋

-- 🔭 Staffing and Services Sales Professional and recent full-stack Bootcamp Graduate
+- 🔭 Staffing and services sales professional and recent full-stack bootcamp graduate
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I made it to the final stage of Shark Tank (one step before being on the show...)
 - 📫 How to reach me: mikegatta20@gmail.com